thesquarefoot/graphql_includable/README.md

 ### Overrides

 This gem attempts to detect what associations you want to preload by the field's name or its `property` attribute.
-If this is inaccurate or ineffective, you can specify what to include in the field definition.
+If this is inaccurate or ineffective, you can specify what to include in the field definition using the `includes` key.
+If this points to an ActiveRecord association, further includes in the query will be nested within it.

 ```ruby
 TreeType = GraphQL::ObjectType.define do